buddhaman/AnymaEngine/Readme.md

 - Make a startup screen to start simulation with new persistent parameters.

 #### Done
+- Refactor main loop and main in general.
+Move to SimulationScreen.
 - Show agent rays when selected.
 - Show agent info in debug window.
 - Raycasting for all eyes.